 Delaying care can cause two problems: your injury may worsen, and insurers may argue that something else caused it.
 Always get checked by a doctor and keep every record, bill, and diagnosis for your claim.

-How Doctors Diagnose and Treat Back Injuries
+How Doctors Diagnose and Treat a Car Accident Back Injury

 Doctors start with a physical exam to assess your pain level and range of motion.
 They may order imaging scans to locate swelling, fractures, or disc problems.
 The goal is to identify whether the injury affects soft tissue, bone, or nerves.